jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

     section you added above.
 9.  **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink")
+10. Close all Sourceforge and Github bugs that were fixed in this release by setting the status to "closed-fixed" and posting the following message: "Fix available in libwacom <version>"

 Note that it may take a while until the uploaded tarballs are available through the download links.